Management IgnitionIgnite the potential in your team

 The tool thinks with you

 If your goal is too vague, it pushes back.
 It assesses skill and confidence.
-It asks the right questions first.
+It asks the right questions before generating anything.

 03